 Flóra Raffai oversees the charity’s strategy and development, leads on our patient group empowerment programmes, oversees major funding applications, and manages other members of staff.
 Flóra graduated from the London School of Economics with a BSc (hons) in International Relations and she is currently enrolled in a part-time MSt in Social Innovation at the University of Cambridge Judge Business School.
-Alongside this, she is also a founding member and trustee of the Cambridge Rare Diseases Network, and a Chapter Co-Organiser of Good for Nothing Cambridge.
+Alongside this, she is also a founding member and trustee of the Cambridge Rare Diseases Network.

 Fundraising and Communications Officer